10 Things I Wish All Entry Level Financial Advisors Knew

 For example, there are some advisors who scream out “seminars don’t work!” even though are many financial advisors out there getting clients with seminars every day.
 Another example is that a lot of people say, “cold calling is dead”.
 Yet, I’ve worked with countless financial advisors who have built their business via cold calling.
 The key is to choose a marketing strategy that suits you and get great at it.
 If you can’t stand cold calling and dread picking up the phone every day, perhaps cold calling isn’t for you.
 That’s okay - pick another strategy.
 In my experience, one of the best marketing strategies for financial advisors is using LinkedIn to set appointments.
 Being the huge marketing nerd that I am, I often daydream about creating various marketing strategies for financial advisors.
 One day I thought to myself, “If I could create the PERFECT marketing strategy for financial advisors, what would it look like?”
 And I figured…

-There are a lot of “experts” and “gurus” out there who promise to give financial advisors some magic silver bullet which will help them solve all their problems.
-Most of these people are full of crap.
-If it really was that easy, everyone would do it.
+There are a lot of experts and gurus out there who promise to give financial advisors some magic silver bullet that’ll help solve all their problems — most of these people are full of crap.

-I make no bones about my products and services.
-They will not work for everyone.
-I rarely accept anyone as a private client, and I make it clear that my Inner Circle newsletter is meant only for a rare group of financial advisors.
-Also, do yourself a favor and ignore other people’s opinions.
+Remember: If it really was that easy, everyone would do it.
+I make no bones about my products and services; I openly tell financial advisors they won’t work for everyone.
+I rarely accept anyone as a private client, and I make it clear my Inner Circle newsletter is only meant for a rare group of advisors.
+Do yourself a favor and ignore other people’s opinions.
 Most people literally have no idea what they’re talking about.
-I recently saw someone post his email follow-up on social media and asked people in his network to critique it.
-Everyone was throwing out their “opinions!” and giving this poor guy terrible advice.
 Be very picky about where you get your advice.
-10. Invest In Yourself.
+10. Choose Your Mentor Wisely.To the surprise of many people, “Why seeking out a mentor is one of the worst things a new financial advisor can do,” is something you’ll see early on in my sales page for Your First Year As A Financial Advisor.

-You can either invest TIME or you can invest MONEY.
-If you’re an entry level financial advisor who doesn’t have much money, you’ll have to invest your time.
+🔑 Investing in yourself is one of the keys to succeeding as a financial advisor, because it shortens your learning curve and gives you new ideas to implement in your business.
+You can either invest time or you can invest money.
+If you’re an entry-level financial advisor who doesn’t have much money, you’ll have to invest your time.
+How?
 Hit the library.
-Start reading articles (like this one) and listening to podcasts (like my “Financial Advisor Marketing” podcast).
+Read articles like this one and listen to podcasts like mine, Financial Advisor Marketing.
 Be frugal with your time and invest it in areas which can give you a positive return.
 This is critical because, as a financial advisor, your income is closely related to how you spend your time and how productive you are.

 When you choose to do one activity (such as watch mindless TV) you are also choosing not to spend time on other activities (such as reading a book about marketing) that could be beneficial for your professional development.
 And even though most of my products range from $100 - $1,000, I offer Your First Year as a Financial Advisor for only $20.
 Why?
 Because I realize that new financial advisors may not have a ton of money to invest in themselves right away.
 So, I priced it low enough so anyone can afford it.
 And if you’re a new financial advisor who isn’t willing to invest twenty bucks in yourself… well, maybe you should look for a new career.
 Because it “costs” less than a tank of gas and significantly less than a dinner and a movie.
 And I say “costs” because it really shouldn’t cost you anything - it should pay for itself again and again.
 In other words, make sure you invest both your time AND your money to grow as a financial advisor.
 If you’re interested, check that out here: Your First Year as a Financial Advisor |